matt-wats/Valorant-Enemy-Detection/README.md

 **Step One** is both the hardest and most interesting aspect of this project.
 So, what should "Vision" look like?
 My ideas were either to create a mask or bounding box where the enemies are.
 I prefer using a mask, because to me it feels more precise and looks cooler.
 Unfortunately, due to model and data limitations, I used bounding boxes as labels.
-So, if we are using bounding boxes, what does "Vision Look Like"?
+So, if we are using bounding boxes, what does "Vision" Look Like?
 ![Valorant Enemy Vision](https://github.com/matt-wats/Valorant-Enemy-Detection/blob/main/Analysis%20Images/Data%20Images/enemy_detection.png "Valorant Enemy Vision")

 # Data Collection